Graduate Program FAQs

 • For the MS in Chemistry, International students must apply by March 1st, domestic students must apply no later than June 1st.
 To receive full consideration for admission, GTA stipend and out-of-state tuition remissions it is recommended that all students meet the March 1st deadline.

-• For the IDPBS concentration in Chemistry, all students must complete their application by April 1st.
+• For the IDPBBC concentration in Chemistry, all students must complete their application by April 1st.

 Spring Admission